osmancanaksoy/osmancanaksoy/README.md

 - 🤔  Exploring new technologies and developing software solutions

--  🧐 Enthusiast in Image Processing, Artificial Intelligence and Embedded Software
+-  🧐 Enthusiast in Image Processing,Computer Vision and Artificial Intelligence

 <br/>